John Mackay (Australian pioneer)

-John Mackay (26 March 1839 – 11 March 1914) was a Scottish Highlands-born explorer, sailor, blackbirder and harbourmaster, best known for having the town of Mackay in Australia named after him.
+John Mackay (26 March 1839 – 11 March 1914) was a British explorer, sailor and harbourmaster from Inverness, Scotland, best known for having the town of Mackay, Queensland named after him.

 Early life

-John Mackay was born on 26 March 1839 to George and Ann Mackay in Inverness, Scotland.
+John Mackay was born on 26 March 1839 to George and Ann Mackay in Inverness.
 He moved with his parents to Australia in 1854 where they settled a year later in the New England district in the British colony of New South Wales.
 Mackay's father bought a property he named Ness Cottage on Saumarez Creek near Uralla and became a proprietor of several hotels in that town.
 As a young man, John Mackay involved himself in gold prospecting at the nearby Rocky River goldfields.